 Stanford Social Innovation Review (SSIR) informs and inspires millions of social change leaders from around the world and from all sectors of society—nonprofits, business, and government.
 With webinars, conferences, magazines, online articles, podcasts, and more, SSIR bridges research, theory, and practice on a wide range of topics, including human rights, impact investing, and nonprofit business models.
 SSIR is published by the Stanford Center on Philanthropy and Civil Society at Stanford University.

-The Foundation Review is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards, and those who work with them implementing programs.
-Our mission is to share evaluation results, tools, and knowledge about the philanthropic sector in order to improve the practice of grantmaking, yielding greater impact and innovation.
-The Foundation Review is published quarterly and is a hybrid journal, with a mix of subscriber-only and open-access content.
-The journal is published by the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University
+The Foundation Review journal is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards and those who work with them.
+Each quarterly issue provides peer-reviewed reports about the field of philanthropy, including reports by foundations on their own work.
+Our mission: To share evaluation results, tools, and knowledge about the philanthropic sector in order to improve the practice of grantmaking, yielding greater impact and innovation.
+The Foundation Review journal is a hybrid, with a mix of subscriber-only and open-access content.
+Sponsored issues may be completely open access.
+Authors may pay to have articles made open access.
+All articles Read more

 Our flagship publication, now celebrating 30 years in print, reaches more than 36,000 members of the nonprofit community, ranging from C-Suite executives to directors of marketing, social media, and human resources departments to accounting and other financial management decision-makers.
 In addition, consultants, grant writers, and nonprofit employees on all levels turn to NPT for news, information, and insight that consistently helps them achieve their professional goals.